j-siderius/TinySpark/docs/chapter3/gesture_recognition_data.md

 [^1]:<https://en.wikipedia.org/wiki/Time_series>

 In order to train an accurate neural network, it is important to record actual data on the end device.
-One of the possible downsides of local, on-device machine learning

-**TODO: write more on local recording / remote training**
+In more complex systems however, it is not feasible to train the neural network on the data recording device, as it would take far too long to perform all training calculations there.
+Therefor, it is common practise to capture measurements on the local device, transfer them to a more powerful computer (e.g. PC or even to the cloud) and perform the training there.
+Afterwards, only the tuned weights and the feedforward part of the neural network are transfered back to the local device in order to make predictions.

 ![Recording data locally, processing / training remote, deploy locally](../assets/images/micro_cloud_deploy.png)

-Starting off, some data needs to be recorded on the TinySpark development kit.
-The code below will start the recording of the datapoints one second after button 1 is pressed.
+To start the mini-project, some data needs to be recorded on the TinySpark development kit.
+The code below will start the recording of the datapoints one second after `Button 1` is pressed.
 The LED will show when a recording is made.
 After the recording has finished, the values will be stored in an array.
-Once button 2 is pressed, all datapoints are printed onto the serial console.
-From there, it is possible to copy them over to a training program, which will be discussed further along this section.
+Once `Button 2` is pressed, all datapoints are printed onto the serial console.
+For information on using the serial console, please read the [TinySpark Programming section](../kit/programming.md).
+From there, it is possible to copy the measurements over to a training program, which will be discussed further along this section.

 [![Open In Github](../assets/images/github-badge.svg)]()